Photo by Curtis Rindlaub

 Peaks Island is small: 720 acres, barely a square mile.
 A visitor in 1975 could have walked a mile along the back shore or through the woods without seeing any houses.
 In recent years, our population has significantly increased and real estate development has dramatically changed the character of the island.
 Peaks Island Land Preserve protects the island’s natural areas and special places for the enjoyment of present and future generations.

 We invite you to browse through our site to learn about PILP and what we do.
+Following are news and events of interest to our island community.

 The Peaks Island Land Preserve is disappointed to announce its decision that this year’s Sacred & Profane is canceled.
 A large part of the enjoyment of this annual ritual is the crowd and social interaction, and there is no way to insure that the event will be safe in terms of masking or distancing within the spaces of Battery Steele.
 We look forward to hosting Sacred & Profane again next year.